top of page

 Raja Burrows (Operations) earned a B.M. in Vocal Performance and a B.A. in Spanish from Northwestern University.
 He worked as a test prep and college admissions tutor for a high-end test prep company in New York City before becoming their Head of Strategy and Operations.
 He is also a professional actor and has appeared in a recurring role on Hulu's "The Path" with Aaron Paul (Breaking Bad).
 He is also a competitive Magic: the Gathering player, and in his free time, he likes to spend time with his girlfriend and their two cats, Baxter and Tulip.

 Jenny Cardenas is the Office Manager at the Westside location of Family Workshop; she is known for her kindness and is often described as the heart of the location.
 She previously worked in the medical field caring for elders, bringing compassion and experience to her role in supporting both staff and clients.
-Outside of work, Jenny enjoys spending time with her kids and caring for her dogs.
+Outside of work, Jenny enjoys spending time with her kids and exploring the outdoors.

 Meg McKenney has a B.A. in Anthropology and Geology from the University of New Mexico.
 She also attended nursing school.
 Meg spent years traveling all over the Pacific Northwest until settling back in Albuquerque in 1998.
 When She moved back, Meg helped open and was a co-owner of a local yarn company up until 2015.
 Now in her free time instead of running a company you can find her relaxing and working in her garden.